 Heartworm Treatment for Dogs

-During the treatment process, dogs must not do any physical activity.
+During treatment, dogs must not engage in any physical activity.
 Doing so will cause complications such as pulmonary embolism, a condition in which the dead heartworms cause obstructions and blockages.

 If any microfilariae are present, then additional medications will be provided.
 This will require follow-up appointments and even prolonged clinic sessions.